jmlee337/Ishiiruka/Readme.md

 ## JACK Audio Connection Kit

 Ishiiruka includes a backend for JACK Audio Connection Kit, which provides real-time, low-latency connections for audio.
 To use it, you'll need to add the following packages (Ubuntu names):

-* `jackd` required to run
+* `jackd` is required to run
-* `libjack-jackd2-dev` required to build
+* `libjack-jackd2-dev` is required to build
-* `pulseaudio-module-jack` to hear normal audio at the same time
+* `pulseaudio-module-jack` is optional if you want to hear normal audio at the same time
-* `qjackctl` required to configure JACK server settings.
-You'll need to at least set sample rate to 48000 Hz, since it defaults to 44100 Hz and that's wrong.
+* `qjackctl` is required to configure JACK server settings

-  You can also change the buffer size to reduce latency.
-Lower buffer requires more CPU.
+You should make sure that the server sample rate is set to at least 48000 Hz.
+It may default to something else.
+Ishiiruka will try to adhere to whatever sample rate the server is set to, but results may vary.
+48000 Hz is the default sample rate in Ishiiruka/Dolphin.
+Going lower increases latency.
+It is possible to go higher, but that seems to be less stable than simply decreasing the size of the buffer in the same proportion.

+I managed to get down to 256 * 2 = 512 samples (10.7ms @48000 Hz) buffer while remaining stable on
+my development machine, which has a Core i5-2430M with Intel HD Graphics 3000 from 2012.
+You can almost certainly do better.

-After you configure JACK server settings with `qjackctl`, you don't need to keep it open or anything.
-Ishiiruka will automatically start a JACK server and pick up any settings you've changed.
+After you've decided on JACK server settings with `qjackctl` you can close it until the next time you want to change them.
+If no JACK server is running, Ishiiruka will automatically start one, using the same settings as the last.